PrefectHQ/prefect/docs/getting-started/installation.md

 ### SQLite

-Prefect uses SQLite as the default backing database, but it is not packaged with the Prefect installation.
+Prefect server uses SQLite as the default backing database, but it is not packaged with the Prefect installation.
 Most systems will have SQLite installed already since it is typically bundled as a part of Python.
 Prefect requires SQLite version 3.24.0 or later.

 You can check your SQLite version by executing the following command in a terminal: